Annowre: Elergia

 In the original version from Old French Prose Tristan, the episode has some differences.
 Like in the later variants, Arthur is saved at the last moment.
 Here, Tristan seizes an unnamed young woman after killing one of the two knights with her and wounding the other, and the freed Arthur immediately cuts off her head and finishes off the wounded knight.
 The King then explains how she had come to his court and offered to lead him to the knight named Saliel who had murdered one of his relatives.
 But after this done, she had led him to her tower and had him bewitched with a ring placed on his finger.
 One day, a damsel of the Lady of the Lake arrived and removed the spell, urging Arthur to take the head of the enchantress.
 But when Arthur attempted this, the sorceress called her two brothers, who were about to kill him when Tristan appeared just in time.

 In the Tavola Ritonda, Arthur then tries to have Elergia's castle razed, but finds out it cannot be pulled down; according to Merlin's prophecy, as such a sinful place, that castle would stand until the end of the world, the fall of its great central tower signaling the apocalypse.
 Elergia's mother, who in her grief becomes the "saddest woman in the world", later obsessively plots revenge on Arthur and all the wandering knights.
 Escorducarla sends her lover Sir Lasancis (messer Lasancis) with an enchanted lance to trap and burn Tristan, Arthur, and the others in order to avenge her daughter's death, but Tristan defeats him.
 The tale of Lasancis is also told in the eponymous poem Cantare di Lasancis.

 In modern culture

+The story was adapted into a 1870 anonymous poem titled "The Temptation of Arthur".
 Annowre appears in Clemence Housman's 1905 novel The Life of Sir Aglovale de Galis, in which Sir Durnor sends her to enchant and have her way with Aglovale, who spends a hard night with "the whore Annowre" against his will; later, Percivale tells the news of "King Arthur's coming to Cardiff on adventure, and of his ending of the wicked Annowre."
 Nimue mentions her saving of Arthur from "that poor, love-crazed enchantress Annowre" in Phyllis Ann Karr's 1982 novel The Idylls of the Queen: A Tale of Queen Guenevere, in which Morgan also mentions Annowre among her "old cohorts".